Ayamaru people

 The Ayamaru people (Ra ro Maru) are an ethnic group inhabiting the western and southern regions around Ayamaru Lakes, Southwest Papua, Indonesia.
 Their population is approximately 25,000 people spread across about forty villages.
-They speak Ayamaru, a member of the Maybrat language family, making this group one of the sub-Maybrat communities.
+They speak Ayamaru, a member of the Maybrat language family, making this group one of the sub-Maybrat people.
 The word aya means water, maru means lake, mei means language, and brat means people.

 The Ayamaru traditionally live by gardening and hunting fish and wild animals around Ayamaru Lake.
 Game such as bird-of-paradise is often traded with textiles brought by other ethnic groups.
 Their primary kinship unit is the nuclear family, where newlyweds establish their own residence.
 Kinship is bilateral.
 Today, many Ayamaru people adhere to Christianity.

-Ayamaru town has developed since the Dutch colonial era.
-Evidence includes well-managed clean water facilities.
-According to locals, Soekarno once visited Ayamaru and stayed in a house that is now a cultural heritage site.
-Adults still remember the lake's significance as a gateway for amphibious air transport such as the DHC-2 Beaver.
+History

+In the 1920s to 1930s, a person from the Ayamaru region was appointed as a vassal king by representatives of the Tidore Sultanate, namely Flebroe Solossa as King Framu (Ayamaru).
+The coronation took place in the village of Wersar, near the Kaibus River (now Teminabuan), where he and a number of other vassal kings were given medals, a scepter, and a songkok.
+The coronation letter was written in Malay and Dutch.